 The junction is located in the heart of Griffith, Indiana, a town of about 17,000 southwest of Gary and about 6 miles east of the Illinois state line.
 To get to the junction, take I-80/94 to Cline Avenue (Rte.
 912) and proceed south to 45th Avenue.
 Turn left and then turn right at the next stoplight (Broad St.).
 The junction is about a mile.
 Turn left just before the rail crossing and park in front of some old railcars on display.

-Canadian National's ex-Grand Trunk Western main line crosses the Elgin, Joliet & Eastern (known simply as "The J").
-CN acquired EJ&E in January, 2009, so Griffith is now an all-CN location.
+Canadian National's ex-Grand Trunk Western main line crosses the Elgin, Joliet & Eastern.
+CN acquired EJ&E (known simply as "The J") in January, 2009, so Griffith is now an all-CN location.
 Both lines are double track here.
 The GTW line enters the junction from the southeast and heads northwest toward Chicago.
 The J enters from the southwest, crosses GTW, and makes a 45 degree turn just past the diamonds.
 It then heads due north toward the lakefront and Kirk Yard, now CN's major Chicago area classification yard.
 Before the CN acquisition, the J saw about a dozen trains a day.
 It now sees more like 20 and that number will increase as CN upgrades other interlockings along the J's main line.

 Griffith has become one of CN's most important interlockings in the Chicago area.
-The GTW line east of here sees 25 to 30 trains a day, with most of them transferring to the J here in one of two ways.
-First, many of the WB trains will access it using a connector south of the two mains and continue west to Matteson or Joliet.
+The GTW line east of here sees around 25 trains a day, with most of them transferring to/from the J here in one of two ways.
+First, many WB trains on GTW will access the J main using a connection south of the two mains and continue west to Matteson or Joliet.
 At Matteson, trains can access CN's ex-Illinois Central and head north or south.
 At Joliet, trains can transfer to CN's ex-GM&O or else head north on the J main to Leithton where they access CN's ex-Wisconsin Central.

-Other WB trains on GTW will use a connection constructed in 2011 and head north to Kirk Yard (see map below).
+Other WB trains on GTW will use a connection constructed at the east end of the interlocking in 2011 and head north to to Kirk Yard (see map below).
 Located in Gary along the lakeshore, Kirk not only performs classification work formerly done at other area yards but also serves US Steel's Gary Works just to the east.

 A small passenger station remains at the junction and has been converted into a museum which unfortunately is closed most of the time.
 In addition, an EJ&E caboose, tool car and transfer caboose are parked near the station.
 The tower, a nice looking brick structure, was closed in December, 1999, its functions taken over by CN and EJ&E dispatchers.
 Fortunately, it has been preserved and in July 2000 was moved across the tracks to the museum area.
 For more on the junction site and tower, see the Griffith Historical Society website.